 In many cases, mental health professionals suggest an individual join a support group designed specifically for people diagnosed with bipolar disorder or experiencing bipolar disorder symptoms.
 When you see face-to-face that you’re not alone in this fight, and there are others just like you, it makes it easier to keep fighting.

 Understanding Your Symptoms & Diagnosis

-Treating Bipolar Disorder requires a deep understanding of the individual’s symptoms.
-It’s necessary for the doctors to curate an effective treatment plan, it’s necessary for the individual, so they don’t feel like they’re going insane, and it’s necessary for the individual’s loved ones so they can continue the treatment at home.
+Treating bipolar disorder requires a deep understanding of the individual’s symptoms.
+It’s necessary for the doctors to curate an effective treatment plan, it’s necessary for the individual, so they don’t feel like they’re not on their mind, and it’s necessary for the individual’s loved ones so they can continue the treatment at home.

 While everyone experiences mood changes throughout the day, those living with bipolar disorder experience unusual, extreme, unusual, and sudden mood changes on a consistent basis.
 It affects not only your mood but also your energy levels, focus, and motivation.

 When classifying those living with bipolar Disorder, individuals are thrown into one of three major categories — bipolar I disorder, bipolar II disorder, or Cyclothymic Disorder.
 Let’s take a closer look at these, according to the National Institute of Mental Health (NIMH):

 - Bipolar I Disorder – characterized by heavy, manic episodes that last as long as a week and sometimes resulting in needing hospital care.
 Individuals can also experience depression, which generally lasts two weeks, but a majority of the symptoms stem from the manic episodes.

 - Bipolar II Disorder – similar characteristics as Bipolar I Disorder, but this one is less severe than its counterpart.
 Both depressive and hypomanic behavior is experienced for one or two weeks.